-ORR publish statistics about passenger complaints.
-The latest quarterly statistics (October 2023 to December 2023) show that the most common reason to complain about delay compensation schemes related to the claim being rejected.
-This was followed by complaints regarding the delay compensation claim process.
+ORR publishes statistics about Passenger rail service complaints.
+The latest six-monthly statistics (April 2024 to September 2024) show that the most common reason to complain about delay compensation schemes related to the delay compensation claim process.
+This was followed by complaints regarding the claim being rejected.

-There are six complaint categories about delay compensation, which together accounted for 10.7% of all complaints made during the latest quarter.
-This is 3.6pp lower than the previous year, when 14.3% of all complaints made were related to delay compensation schemes.
+There are six complaint categories about delay compensation, which together accounted for 12.2% of all complaints made during April 2024 to September 2024.